galaxyproject/training-material/topics/admin/tutorials/tiaas/tutorial.md

 {: .hidden}

-TIaaS should be available now!
+{TIaaS} should be available now!
 The following routes on your server are now configured (we will run through these in the next section)

 |URL | Use | Who |